Zodiase/meteor-infinite-load/README.md

   # Load all of the new documents.
   wrappedCollection.loadNew()

-  # Get the number of all documents.
-  totalDocumentCount = wrappedCollection.countTotal()

   # If the `tpl` was not specified in the collection options, `wrappedCollection` would
   # have one more interface: